Estate Planning Lawyer St. Charles, MO

-With strategic planning, when a will passes through probate, fewer assets may be subject to the process.
+With strategic planning, fewer assets may be subject to the process when a will passes through probate.
 Be aware that a will must be updated when significant life changes occur, such as the birth of a child, divorce, changes in assets, and more.

 Power of Attorney

-There are two different types of attorney, medical power of attorney, and financial power of attorney.
+There are two different types of attorney, medical power of attorney and financial power of attorney.
 Both of these are available should a person need another to step into making decisions for them.
-The medical power of attorney allows the appointed party to make medical decisions when a person is no longer able to do so themselves.
+The medical power of attorney allows the appointed party to make medical decisions when a person can no longer do so themselves.
 A financial power of attorney allows another to step in when necessary.